IDX & Data Feed Overview

 IDX is a program allowing MLS Participants (Broker owners) to give each brokerage participating in the program permission to display each other’s listings on the broker’s company website(s) (subject to the rules of UNYREIS and NYSAMLS’s).
 All Broker owners who are MLS participants automatically become IDX participants and their listings are included in the UNYREIS IDX database.
 A participant may ‘Opt Out’ to not allow their listings to be included in the IDX database, but they lose the benefit of displaying IDX listings on their company website if they do so.

 UNYREIS does not charge a fee for any portion of the IDX program.

 How do I get started?

 Broker Owners have two options for participating in the IDX program.
-You may request a raw data feed via the CoreLogic Trestle platform or you may use the IDX Property Search Link that is available via Matrix.
+Your vendor may request a raw data feed via the CoreLogic Trestle platform or you may use the IDX Property Search Link that is available via Matrix.